mixpanel/docs/pages/docs/other-bits/data-pipelines/schematized-export-pipeline.md

 #### Backfilling Historical Data
 You can schedule an initial backfill when creating a pipeline.
 This ensures that historical data is also exported to the data warehouse.

 Use the `from_date` parameter to specify the date you want to use to export historical data.
+Note that the `from_date` must be no more than 6 months in the past.

 The completion time for a backfill depends on the number of days and the amount of data in the project.
 Larger backfills can take up to multiple weeks.